 At The Law Offices of Sean M. Cleary, we're here to help you with professional advice and legal support when you've suffered occupational injuries on a construction site.

-In a nutshell, if you've been injured in a construction accident and believe your injury was caused by another's negligence, our experienced personal injury attorney can help you by immediately starting an investigation into your case.
+In a nutshell, our experienced personal injury attorney can help you by immediately starting an investigation into your case when:

 Your initial meeting